 ICANN's Supporting Organizations and Advisory Committees have selection processes designed to ensure that the needed technical expertise and knowledge of the stakeholders who participate in those bodies is present in the ICANN leadership.
 Together, the NomCom and these complementary selection processes yield, in the aggregate, the full range of skills and experience needed for the organization.

 The NomCom will apply the criteria and terms of eligibility defined in the ICANN Bylaws to develop a pool of qualified candidates.
-In selecting from this candidate pool, the NomCom will also take into account additional considerations related to the specific roles to be filled and will support implementation of ICANN's Mission and Core Values, including its commitment to seek and support broad functional, geographic, and cultural diversity of the Internet at all levels of policy development and decision-making.
+In selecting from this candidate pool, the NomCom will also take into account additional considerations related to the specific roles to be filled and will support implementation of ICANN's mission and core values, including its commitment to seek and support broad functional, geographic, and cultural diversity at all levels of policy development and decision-making.
 The NomCom encourages wide participation in this process and is grateful for the valuable input it will receive from those who nominate themselves or others for the positions available.

 The NomCom welcomes and encourages Applications from all members of the global Internet community.
 Although candidates should be able to both work and communicate well in English, there is no requirement that English be the candidate's first language.

-In making its selections, the NomCom will look for persons who can help implement ICANN's Core Values, stated in its Bylaws at Article 1, section 1.2(b):
+In making its selections, the NomCom will look for persons who can help ICANN satisfy its Core Values, as stated in its Bylaws at Article 1, section 1.2(b):

 In performing its Mission, the following "Core Values" should guide the decisions and actions of ICANN: